prestodb/presto/presto-docs/src/main/sphinx/functions/aggregate.rst

         consider using the version taking ``(bucket_count, x, weight, "fixed_histogram_mle", min, max)``, as this will reduce memory and running time.

+.. function:: approx_most_frequent(buckets, value, capacity) -> map<[same as value], bigint>

+    Computes the top frequent values up to ``buckets`` elements approximately.
+    Approximate estimation of the function enables us to pick up the frequent values with less memory.
+Larger ``capacity`` improves the accuracy of underlying algorithm with sacrificing the memory capacity.
+The returned value is a map containing the top elements with corresponding estimated frequency.

+    The error of the function depends on the permutation of the values and its cardinality.
+We can set the capacity same as the cardinality of the underlying data to achieve the least error.

+    ``buckets`` and ``capacity`` must be ``bigint``. ``value`` can be numeric or string type.

+    The function uses the stream summary data structure proposed in the paper `Efficient computation of frequent and top-k elements in data streams <https://www.cse.ust.hk/~raywong/comp5331/References/EfficientComputationOfFrequentAndTop-kElementsInDataStreams.pdf>`_ by A.Metwalley, D.Agrawl and A.Abbadi.

 ---------------------------